-1. Set to 1 the Bit 6 (TEST ACQ) of the Bit Set 2 Register (see § 4.26); this action selects the Acquisition Test Mode and resets the write pointer in the FIFO;
+- 1. Set to 1 the Bit 6 (TEST ACQ) of the Bit Set 2 Register (see § 4.26); this action selects the Acquisition Test Mode and resets the write pointer in the FIFO;

-- 2. Set to 0 the Bit 6 (TEST ACQ) of the Bit Set 2 Register by using the Bit Clear 2 Register (see § 4.26 and § 4.27); this action resets the read pointer in the FIFO and releases the write pointer;
+- 2. Set to 0 the Bit 6 (TEST ACQ) of the Bit Set 2 Register (see § 4.26); this action resets the read pointer in the FIFO and releases the write pointer;

-- 3. Write 32 data words (each word consisting of a 13-bit word, corresponding to the ADC converted value, + the overflow bit, see § 4.32) in the Test Event Write Register (Base Address + 0x103E).
-These 32 data constitute the event to obtain as output of the 32 channels.
-The 32 test data must be written in this FIFO in the same order as they will be read from the output buffer, that is:
+- 3. Write 16 data words (each word consisting of a 13-bit word, corresponding to the ADC converted value, + the overflow bit, see § 4.32) in the Test Event Write Register (Base Address + 0x103E).
+These 16 data constitute the event to obtain as output of the 8 channels (dual range).
+The 16 test data must be written in this FIFO in the same order as they will be read from the output buffer, that is:

-- test datum for the channel 0
+- test datum for the channel 0 high range

-- test datum for the channel 16
+- test datum for the channel 4 high range

-- test datum for the channel 1
+- test datum for the channel 0 low range

+-

-- test datum for the channel 30
+- test datum for the channel 7 high range

-- test datum for the channel 15
+- test datum for the channel 3 low range

-- test datum for the channel 31
+- test datum for the channel 7 low range

-N.B.: please note that the User must write at least and not more than 32 test words.
-Actually, since the words are written in a circular FIFO, if the User writes less than 32 words, some words will be not defined; on the other hand, if the User writes more than 32 words, some words will be overwritten.
+N.B.: please note that the User must write at least and not more than 16 test words.
+Actually, since the words are written in a circular FIFO, if the User writes less than 16 words, some words will be not defined; on the other hand, if the User writes more than 16 words, some words will be overwritten.

 - 4. Set to 1 the Bit 6 (TEST ACQ) of the Bit Set 2 Register (see § 4.26); this action resets again the write pointer in the FIFO and releases the read pointer;

 - 5. Send a set of GATE input signals: at each GATE signal the data previously written in the FIFO will be transferred to the output buffer.
 The data will be read via VME in the same order as they were written into the FIFO:

-- test data word for the channel 0
+- test datum for the channel 0 high range

-- test data word for the channel 16
+- test datum for the channel 4 high range

-- test data word for the channel 1
+- test datum for the channel 0 low range

+-

-- test data word for the channel 30
+- test datum for the channel 7 high range

-- test data word for the channel 15
+- test datum for the channel 3 low range

-- test data word for the channel 31
+- test datum for the channel 7 low range